 •if the resident is entering on a respite basis the period for which the care and services will be provided, and (if applicable) any respite care booking fee;

 •the circumstances in which the resident may be asked to leave;

 •the complaints resolution mechanism that the provider will use; and

 •the resident’s responsibilities.

-A resident agreement must also comply with division 4 of the User Rights Principles 2014A resident agreement must not contain any provision that would have the effect of the resident being treated less favourably in relation to any matter than the resident would otherwise be treated, under any law of the Commonwealth in relation to that matter (s 59-1(3) Aged Care Act).
+A resident agreement must also comply with division 4 of the User Rights Principles 2014A resident agreement must not contain any provision that would have the effect of the resident being treated less favourably in relation to any matter than the resident would otherwise be treated, under any federal law in relation to that matter (s 59-1(3) Aged Care Act).
 In addition, the provider must tell the resident (or their representative) about the terms of the agreement and assist them to understand those terms (pt 6 User Rights Principles).